 Anything that you buy, always look at the price per 100g or kilogramme to be sure that you get the best price.
 Branded goods will always cost more, but that doesn’t mean their quality is worth the price, especially if you can buy the same thing for less money (even if it’s not branded, it can still be good).
 Also, take your lunch with you whenever you can so you don’t waste money buying it somewhere else when you have enough food at home already.

-If you get thirsty during your lectures, you should carry a flask filled with tap water rather than spending money on bottled water.
-For coffee lovers, the best advice is to bring your own reusable cup as many places offer up to 50p discount if you do.
+If you get thirsty during your lectures, you should carry a bottle filled with tap water rather than spending money on bottled water.
+For coffee lovers, the best advice is to bring your own reusable cup as many places offer a discount if you do.

 Internet and phone contracts